Carport Regulations in Australia

 - There may also be considerations for the average height of the building, if the carport is to be attached to an existing structure.

 - Shading of other houses needs to be taken into account when deciding on the height of the building.

-Floor area allowances also vary and in some states, the zoning of the property may affect how large the carport area can be.
-Before you decide on the size of your carport, know for certain which zone you are in.
+Floor area allowances also vary and in some states.
+The zoning of the property may affect how large the carport area can be so before you decide on the size of your carport, know for certain which zone you are in.